- Campuses, Buildings + Hours

 TriMet's Low Income Fare Program

-People interested in the low-income fare program must register at one of the approved TriMet partner locations to receive an Honored Citizen Hop card.
-While Clackamas Community College is working with TriMet to evaluate the feasibility of producing Honored Citizen Hop cards on campus, people must currently visit one of the approved TriMet partner locations.
+People interested in the low-income fare program must register at CCC's Transportation Office, which is located in Community Center 149 (inside the Fireside Lounge).
 Participants will be able to purchase an Adult Fare single pass for $1.25 (standard price is $2.50), day pass for $2.50 (standard price is $5), and month pass for $28 (standard price is $100).

 Carpool to win prizes!
 Stop by the ASG office in CC152 to learn more.